Historic River Oaks Mansion That Dates Back to 1937 Sells at a Price That Should Forbid a Teardown | PaperCity Magazine

 When this sale was completed, the home was listed with Nan & Company Properties, Christie’s International Real Estate.

-Click thru the photo gallery below for a look inside this Staub stunner:
+Click through the photo gallery below for a look inside this Staub stunner: